Bubu-Droid/dotfiles/RICING.md

 - Install necessary pacman packages from [pacman-qneq.txt](pacman-qneq.txt).

+- Enable `clipcat` service using `systemctl`.

+- Set up Bluetooth services by following the
+  [Arch Wiki Bluetooth manual][bluetooth].

 - Set up printing services.
 Here is a beautiful and comprehensive YouTube tutorial for [setting up HP printers in Arch Linux][hpprint].

-- Set up Bluetooth services by following the
-  [Arch Wiki Bluetooth manual][bluetooth].

 - Turn on `Color`, `ILoveCandy` and `VerbosePkgLists` for pacman.
   For some other pretty changes, you may search for ''how to prettify my pacman''.

-- Turn on numlock by default when after booting.
-  You may follow this [Arch Wiki manual][numlock] for doing so.
-  For other general recommendations, you may follow this [Arch Wiki article][archwikipostinstall] on post-installation general recommendations.
+- For other general recommendations, you may follow this [Arch Wiki article][archwikipostinstall] on post-installation general recommendations.